Evic7/screenbot/README.md

 Access: Open http://127.0.0.1:4444 in your browser (default credentials: admin/admin).
 Configure: Use webuiconfig.exe to customize security, streaming, and user settings.

- Getting StartedCreate a Script: Write a .as file with commands (e.g., myscript.as).plaintext
+ Getting StartedCreate a Script: Write a .as file with commands (e.g., myscript.as).

 !
 Move to coordinates (100, 200) at speed 5
 move 100 200 5